Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 The continue statement increments the iteration counter and transfers control back to the start of the loop, ready to evaluate the while-condition again.

 If a while loop is used in a GCode job file (not in a macro), it should have [M400](/User_manual/Reference/Gcodes/M400){target=_blank} at the end, and immediately before any uses of 'continue' within the loop.

+**Caution!** If a loop iterates forever, you will not be able to break out of it except by resetting the machine.
+When writing a loop, we suggest that you always either ensure that the maxmum number of iterations is bounded and not too large, or there is a manual interaction in the loop (e.g. a M291 command) that provides a means to exit the loop.

 ### Nested loops